ybruce61414/Cryptography/DES/README.md

 ```

 ## Triple DES
 Triple DES (3DES) is a symmetric-key block cipher, which applies the DES cipher algorithm three times to each data block.
-It is based on an encrypt?decrypt?encrypt process and has three 64-bit keys.
+It is based on an encrypt-decrypt-encrypt process and has three 64-bit keys.

 Now, Triple DES comes in three flavors:
 1. *k1* = *k3*: 3DES has 128-bit key.